amay-zingg/amay-zingg/README.md

 🎃 I LOVE Halloween (It's the costumes & spooky and gross creative displays 😍)

-🍁 I LOVE Autumn, orange is my favourite colour & October is my favourite month of the year!
+🍁 I LOVE Autumn, orange + burgundy are my favourite colours & October is my favourite month of the year!

 🤢 I don't like the taste of vinegar AT ALL and think balsamic is especially disgusting